Cartledge

 Cartledge is a hamlet in Derbyshire, England.
 It is 10 km southwest of Sheffield, and just south of the village of Holmesfield.
 Its name is derived from the Old Norse kartr, meaning rocky ground, and the Old English pre 7th-century loecc, meaning boggy stream.
-It features Cartledge Hall was built c.1585 as a dower house for Alice Burton (née Wolstenholme) and later rebuilt during Elizabethan times.
+It features Cartledge Hall, which was built c.1492 by John Wolstenholme and later rebuilt during Elizabethan times.